SummittDweller/1926-miriam-mcfate-journal/pages/about.md

 # Miriam McFate's 1926 Travel Journal

 In 1926 my grandparents, Clarence and Miriam Abia McFate of rural Poweshiek County, Iowa, built a 'home' on the back of what I believe was a Model TT Ford truck, and moved the family (3 adults, 5 children and a dog) to Long Beach, California.
 They traveled 2800+ miles over the span of 41 days, about 35 of those moving from camp-to-camp.
-This collection is grandma's daily journal plus whatever supporting material I could dig up.
+This collection is grandma's daily journal plus whatever supporting material I could dig up on short notice.

+My work on this project is also preparation for the publication of excerpts from the journal which will appear in the Spring 2025 edition of [*Rootstalk - A Prairie Journal of Culture, Science, and the Arts*](https://rootstalk.grinnell.edu).

 Be advised, this is a work-in-progress and still contains language that may be offensive to some.
 My grandmother meant no harm so please don't be offended; I will try my best to faithfully sanitize the language as this collection comes together.